dipy/dipy/doc/theory/sh_basis.rst

 difference being the sign of $m$ for which the imaginary and real parts of the spherical harmonic $Y_{l}^m$ are used.

-In practice, a maximum order $k$ is used to truncate the SH series.
-By only taking into account even order SH functions, the above bases can be used to reconstruct symmetric spherical functions.
-The choice of an even order is motivated by the symmetry of the diffusion process around the origin.
+In practice, a maximum degree $k$ is used to truncate the SH series.
+By only taking into account even degree SH functions, the above bases can be used to reconstruct symmetric spherical functions.
+The choice of an even degree is motivated by the symmetry of the diffusion process around the origin.

 Both bases are also available as full SH bases, where odd order SH functions